-The 5th Annual Run of the Royal Corporate Canoe Challenge — presented by Maine Beer Company — will be held on Saturday May 16, 2020.
-This four-leg, flatwater canoe relay race supports the Royal River Conservation Trust and our plans to acquire and improve public access and shoreline habitat up and down the river and throughout the Royal River watershed.
+This four-leg, flat-water canoe relay race supports the Royal River Conservation Trust and our plans to acquire and improve public access and shoreline habitat up and down the river and throughout the Royal River watershed.

 The race’s relay format, with eight racers paddling four legs (two paddlers/leg) is a great team-building opportunity.
 Though the race is targeted at company and employee teams, any group is welcome to participate.
 We focus our race culture on teamwork, safety, and community.

 The canoe race brings together nearly two hundred local professionals and residents as paddlers, and hundreds of others as spectators.
 Partner with us by sponsoring the race, and receive great visibility.
 RRCT events and projects are regularly recognized by statewide and greater Portland media.
 RRCT email newsletters are sent to nearly 2000 residents and businesses.
 RRCT’s website and social media pages are visited by thousands of viewers.

 To see the menu of options online, and to pay online for sponsorship or team registration visit: RRCT’s Business Partner page under event sponsorship

-This document provides the same menu of options, and allows you pay by check: RRCT’s Business Partnership form & invoice (PDF).
+This document provides the same menu of options, and allows you pay by check: RRCT’s Business Partnership form & invoice.